What is Country Risk?

 3. Exchange Rate RiskInvesting or operating a business in a foreign country may expose you to exchange rate risk.

 4. Economic RiskExposure to the economic conditions of the country such as recessions, inflation and credit conditions.

 RiskThis is the complete list of articles we have written about risk.

 If you enjoyed this page, please consider bookmarking Simplicable.

 A list of common business risks.
-The four things that can be done about risk.
+The five things that can be done about risk.

 A metric for measuring risk management.The potential that you'll achieve too much of a good thing.

 Any risk that people have a strong aversion too.The definition of risk taking with examples.
 A list of risk examples by type.
 The two main factors in modeling a risk.
 A definition of calculated risk with an example.